rober12345/k-nearest-neighbors-project-tutorial/README.md

 # k-nearest-neighbors Project Tutorial
 <!-- endhide -->

 - When reading the k-nearest neighbors theory lesson, we also read an introduction to recommender systems.
-In this guided project we will learn how to build a simple movie recommender system using k-nearest neighbors algorithm.
+In this guided project, we will learn how to build a simple movie recommender system using the k-nearest neighbors algorithm.

 - This project contains 2 datasets with different features for the same 5000 movies, so you should merge them.